mindnever/nrf24le1_flasher/README.md

 | FSCK  |    P0.2   |    P0.5   |    P1.2   |

-FTDI FT232R
+FTDI FT2232R
 -----------

-With this chip, we have 8 "GPIOs" to do a bitbang SPI implementation.
+With this chip, we have MPSSE mode to do a hardware SPI implementation.
 You need to check if your breakout can configure to 3v3 operation.
 We hook each pin of nRF24LE1 on FT232R as described: